Entry deadline: 14th February 2022 – 5pm

 Awarded to a team for the most creative response to the BHBIA's 'Request for Proposal' in a fantasy tender.

-Simply complete an entry form now, and you’ll receive the brief in March, to work on in your own time over a three-week period, then submit it for judging.
+Simply complete an entry form now, and you’ll receive the brief in March.

 Are you a fieldwork fiend?
 Do you enjoy sinking your teeth into a challenging fieldwork brief?
 This award is yours for the taking!